 On the other end of the energy spectrum, you may also experience puppy zoomies as a response to being overstimulated by their current situation or surroundings.

-This means that there is so much going on in your dog’s world at that very moment that they simply can’t process everything that is happening.
+This means that there is so much going on in your Dachshund’s world at that very moment they simply can’t process everything that is happening.

 It’s helpful to watch for potential signs of over stimulation in your puppy when they are acting crazy hyper.